Commentary: What does Jesus' parable of the lost sheep in Luke 15 mean for us today?

 Let's be clear: Near-neighbor evangelism is critical to carrying out Jesus' Great Commission.
 However, millions of lost sheep today will never be found unless believers unstintingly follow Jesus' instructions to go to the "ends of the earth" (Acts 1:8).

 The Lost Sheep parable is one of three stories in Luke 15.
 The other two are about a lost coin and a lost son.
-Jesus used all three stories to describe the loss of something valuable, something valuable enough to merit an all-out search.
-With the Lost Sheep parable, Jesus was clearly rejecting the argument which says: "Well, let's be content with the ninety-nine that are safe.
+Jesus used all three stories to describe the loss of something valuable, something that is valuable enough to merit an all-out search.
+With the Lost Sheep parable, Jesus was clearly rejecting an argument about evangelism that says: "Well, let's be content with the ninety-nine that are safe.
 After all, 99 percent is a really good percentage."

 Christopher Chapman, pastor of a church in Jakarta, Indonesia, says the lesson of the Lost Sheep parable is this: